 The best grammar reference I’ve seen is Michael Swan’s Practical English Usage.
 It’s well written and thorough.

-The list below includes some other websites I have found very useful.
-(All the links below will open in a new window, so you can easily return here to check out another.)
+The list below includes some other useful websites I have found.
+(All the links below will open in a new window, so you can return here to check out another.)

-Farther down the icebreaker page there are links to several pages with great ideas for teaching with pictures.
-I loved the Picture Dictation lesson guide, and especially their sample pictures and samples of student drawings made while listening to descriptions.
+Farther down the icebreaker page there are links to pages with great ideas for teaching with pictures.
+I loved the Picture Dictation lesson guide.
+Check out their samples of student drawings made while listening to descriptions.

 ESL Flow has many more links to vocabulary, grammar, and reading pages from all over the Internet.
 I haven’t found many actual lesson plans (there are a few on New Year’s Resolutions), but there are lots of lesson ideas.